FreyaPotempa/freyapotempa/README.md

 When I’m not coding, I love visiting new cities in search of the world’s best breakfast.

-I’m always striving to make my code cleaner, well-documented and approachable and accessible.
+I’m always striving to make my code well-documented and approachable and accessible.

 Thanks for stopping by my Github.
 If you’d like to connect, please reach out via LinkedIn (below).

-- 🔭 I’m currently working on a group project for Nashville Software School called Rare Publishing Platform.
+- 🔭 I just finished working on a my capstone for Nashville Software School called VoyageHer.

-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning React Native

 - ⚡ Fun fact: I was a professional circus/sideshow performer and have eaten fire in more than six countries.